Thotlakonda

 Thotlakonda came to light during an aerial survey by the Indian Navy for setting up a naval base.
-After its discovery, major excavations have been conducted by the Andhra Pradesh State Archaeology Department from 1988 to 1993.
-The excavations established the existence of a Hinayana Buddhist complex which flourished 2000 years ago.
-To the south of the complex there is a tank which served as a water source to the inhabitants of the monastery.
+After its discovery, major excavations were conducted by the Andhra Pradesh State Archaeology Department from 1988 to 1993.
+The excavations established the existence of a Nikaya Buddhist complex which flourished 2000 years ago.
+To the south of the complex there is a tank which served as a water source to the monastery inhabitants.

 The excavations reveal Satavahana dynasty lead and Roman silver coins indicating foreign trade; terracotta tiles, stucco decorative pieces, sculptured panels, miniature stupa models in stone, and Buddha footprints were also found.
-The excavations also yielded twelve inscriptions in the Dhamna script.
-From polygraphic studies, it appears that the hill might have been known as Senagiri; Sena in Pali means "elder, superior".
+The excavations also yielded twelve inscriptions.
+From linguistic studies, it appears that the hill might have been known as Senagiri; Sena in Pali means "elder, superior".

 Thotlakonda's peak activity was between the 2nd century BCE and the 2nd century CE owing to brisk Roman trade and religious missions sent abroad.
-Thotlakonda came into existence along with nearby sites in Visakhapatnam like Bavikonda and Pavurallakonda.
+Thotlakonda came into existence along with nearby Buddhist sites in Visakhapatnam like Bavikonda and Pavurallakonda.
 The lofty stupas shining during the day, with their light lime plaster and with rows of wick lamps during nights, might have served as guiding landmarks of nautical commuters.
-There appears to have been no royal patronage for this monastery.
-However traders and local believers seem to have supported the complex.
+While there appears to have been no royal patronage, traders and local Buddhists seem to have supported the monasatic sangha.
 In its heyday, Thotlakonda might have accommodated more than 100 bhikkhus.

-The complex had arrangements for storing food, clothing, medicines and served as a religious cum academic centre.
-Nikaya Buddhism appears to have been practiced here, including the worship of Gautama Buddha through symbols such as padukas and other material remains rather than using human representation.
+The complex served as a religious-academic center, with arrangements for storing food, clothing, and medicines.
+Nikaya Buddhism appears to have been practiced at Thotlakonda, including the worship of Gautama Buddha through aniconic symbols such as padukas, ashtamangala and other methods of non-human representation.